 Stop your fall allergies before they start with these treatment tips.

-We tend to associate allergies with the spring, but if your nose is still running into fall, it’s not your mind playing tricks on you.
+We tend to associate allergies with the spring.
+However, if your nose is still running into fall, it’s not your mind playing tricks on you.
 While fall allergies are caused by different sources, their symptoms can be just as brutal as their spring counterparts.

 The Three Most Common Causes of Fall Allergies